 Shifts start at around 8-9pm and finish at around 1am the following morning.
-On a very rare occasion the volunteer shift might run slightly later if we find a client who needs to be taken to an assessment centre.
+On a very rare occasion the volunteer shift might run slightly later if we find a client who needs to be taken to an assessment center.

 Finally, for health and safety reasons all shifts require two people to be out on shift at all times; an outreach worker is not be allowed to go on shift by themselves.
-Therefore, if you cancel your shift at short notice, the whole shift will have to be cancelled.
+If you cancel your shift at short notice, the whole shift will have to be cancelled.
 This not only impacts on the people sleeping rough who need our service but also the reputation of Thames Reach as a whole.
 So we urge all of our volunteers if possible to try to avoid cancelling once the shift has been arranged.

-About Thames Reach London Street Rescue
+About Thames Reach Rapid Response:

 Our volunteers come from all walks of life and many volunteer whilst working or studying.
 Some work for one of the many companies that support Thames Reach whilst some are former homeless people eager to give something back.